 EDUCATION.
-In early November Sahlgrenska Academy will be visited by the Centre for Sustainable Health Care (CSH), Oxford, a leader in integrating sustainability.
-All employees interested in learning more about the climate impact of health care are invited to seminars and workshops providing practical tips on how to incorporate greater sustainability in education and practices.
+In early November Sahlgrenska Academy will be visited by the Centre for Sustainable Healthcare (CSH), Oxford, a leader in integrating sustainability into healthcare.
+All employees interested in learning more about the climate impact of health care are invited to seminars and workshops which will also provide practical tips on how to incorporate sustainability in education and practice.

 The calendar contains more detailed information: